The Schwarzian from gauge theories: The near- 1 / 16 -BPS Schwarzian mass gap

 One natural extension of the analysis in this section corresponds to relaxing the minimal gauged supergravity constraint \be {R_{1}} \,=\, R_2 \,=\,0\, \quad \longleftrightarrow \quad Q_1=Q_2=Q_3=\frac{R_3}{2}\,. \ee A gravitational mass gap has not been computed yet in such regime (as far as we understand).
 This would require a generalization of the analysis in~\cite{Boruch:2022tno} to non-minimally gauged supergravities.

-{Without loss of generality, we have chosen to focus on the Schwarzian corresponding to the winding sector~$n_{\text{there}}\,=\,j\,=\,0\,$ (in the notation of~\cite{Boruch:2022tno}).
-Our discussion trivially generalizes to other sectors~$j\,\neq\,0\,$, by expanding~$\alpha$ around other integer shifts of~$\alpha\, =\,\pm\frac{1}{2}$.
-Namely the result of those is obtained from~\eqref{eq:TheSchwarzianFormFinal} by substituting~$\alpha\to \pm\alpha+j\,$}.
+{Without loss of generality, we have chosen to focus on the Schwarzian corresponding to the winding sector~$n\,=\,j\,=\,0\,$ (in the notation of~\cite{Boruch:2022tno}).
+Our discussion trivially generalizes to other sectors~$n\,\neq\,0\,$, by expanding~$\alpha$ around other integer shifts of~$\alpha\, =\,\pm\frac{1}{2}$, i.e., around $\alpha\,=\,\frac{1}{2}-n$ for some integer~$n\,$.
+Namely the result of those is obtained from~\eqref{eq:TheSchwarzianFormFinal} by substituting~$\alpha\to \pm\alpha+n\,$}.
 Analogously, the result obtained with the more general orbifold sectors mentioned in section~\ref{par:OrbifoldRGflows} can be obtained following analogous steps to the ones before summarized.
 The analysis of these more general cases is left for future work.

-It is necessary to compute small Yang-Mills ('t Hooft) coupling corrections to the mass-gap~$M\,$, and find a different explanation of why the free-field theory computation matches the conjectured strong coupling result in the near-BPS region.
-As it was just explained, kinematically, the here-proposed RG-flow procedure enforces that only states with~$\Delta=0$, i.e., only BPS states contribute up to order $\mathcal{O}(T)$ to the free energy.~\footnote{However, the BPS states in the free gauge theory are lifted by a small coupling~\cite{Chang_2023,Choi:2022caq,Choi:2023znd,Chang:2023zqk,Budzik:2023vtr,Chang:2024zqi}.
-This suggests that the explanation may be more subtle than that.}